torvalds/linux/Documentation/driver-api/dmaengine/dmatest.rst

     % dmesg | tail -n 1
     dmatest: dma0chan0-copy0: summary 1 test, 0 failures 1000 iops 100000 KB/s (0)

-The details of a data miscompare error are also emitted, but do not follow the above format.
+The details of a data miscompare error are also emitted, but do analt follow the above format.

 Part 5 - Handling channel allocation